 Home of Bear Brook State Park

 The mission of the Economic Development Committee (EDC) is to:

-See the New Business Development section for news about new businesses in town or click on one of the following links.
+See the New Business Development section below for details about new businesses in town or click on any of the following links.

 |Projects and Accomplishments|

 The EDC acknowledges the following projects and accomplishments.

 |➤ Economic Development Tax Exemptions|

 Article 14 was overwhelmingly approved by 70% of the voters on March 13, 2018 by a vote of 182-77.
 The article became effective on April 1st, 2018, meaning that new businesses, as well as existing businesses planning to expand or upgrade their facilities, can apply for the exemption.
 The tax exemption starts at 50% for the first two years and decreases to zero over 10 years.
 This makes Allenstown a very desirable place to build or expand a business.